jpoindexter/ReasonOps/docs/security/disclosure.md

 - CSRF, SSRF, XSS
 - RLS misconfigurations
 - Export path leakage
+- Misuse of service accounts
+- Abuse of evaluation or export mechanisms
-- Any other behavior that violates expected security boundaries
+- Any behavior that violates expected security or governance boundaries

 ---